DiogoCostaPT/openwq/wikipage/source/4_1_0JSON_format.rst

 * ``Boolean``: either of the values ``true`` or ``false``
 * ``Array``: an ordered list of zero or more elements, each of which may be of any type.
 Arrays use square bracket notation with comma-separated elements, e.g., ``[2, 4, 5]```.
 * ``null``: an empty value, using the word ``null``

+The entries (keys or values) are not case sensitive.
+You can use both capital or lower case characters, or a mix of the two, for both the keys and values.
+For example, you can write the JSON key ``OPENWQ_INPUT`` like that or like that ``openwq_input`` or like that ``OpenWQ_Input`` or like that ``OpEnWq_inPUt``, or whatever your prefer.
+OpenWQ will recognize the commands.

 Example: